 The Administration strongly believes that improving and expanding the state’s use of technology is vital to creating a state government that is more transparent, accountable, efficient and effective in delivering services and meeting its responsibilities to all of its constituents.

-The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program (Sec 2a of Public Act 12-189) with an allocation of $50M in FY13-14 and current allocations in FY14-16 of $50M and $25M (Public Act 13-239).
+The administration's commitment to enhancing the state's effective use of technology is evidenced, in part, by the establishment of the Information Technology Capital Investment Program:

-Backgound and Goals of the Information Technology Investment Fund
+Background and Goals of the Information Technology Capital Investment Program

 The State’s Information Technology (IT) infrastructure consists of a wide array of systems, many of which are aging and no longer meet all modern-day business needs.
 These vast decentralized systems are complex and fragmented and are very challenging to maintain securely.
 In addition, these systems often cannot work and communicate effectively with each other.
 Historically, funding for information technology projects or initiatives has been approached at the program or agency level.
 This has inhibited the ability to promote collaboration between common business functions which often span several agencies and/or programs.